PilzDE/.github/development_guidelines.md

 Often it is also advisable to additionally provide a one sentence long short summary of the test intention.
-If it is difficult to summarize the test objective in one sentence, take a step back and ask yourself if the test is to complex or tries to test to much.
+If it is difficult to summarize the test objective in one sentence, take a step back and ask yourself if the test is too complex or tries to test too much.
 The statement also holds for the name of the test.

 For a proper test documentation please do not forget to link the test against the corresponding requirement.
 On how-to do that see the